 Related arts classes are scheduled based upon student requests.
 However, due to schedule conflicts and changes in course offerings, the staff cannot guarantee that students will be scheduled for all courses they request.
 In addition, be aware that the school builds a master schedule and employs teachers based on students' requests; therefore, schedule changes will only be considered on a very limited basis.

 Online Registration was implemented in 2004.
 It allows parents and students to request related arts courses for the next school year from home via the Internet.
 Families who do not have access to the Internet will be given opportunities to use school computers to register online.
 Parents and students should understand that requesting a related arts course through online registration does not guarantee that the student is placed in the course the next school year.
 Final placement in a course is dependent upon enrollment, scheduling feasibility, and teacher allocation.
-Schools will post the courses that they will be offering the next school year in a course curriculum guide which will be located on the school's website.
 Parents without Internet access at home will receive a printed copy of the course curriculum guide by request.
 The window for students to select related arts courses online is posted by the school on the school's website and in parent newsletters.
 Schools will provide instructions on accessing the online registration tool.

 Sevier Middle School